Western Sales Ag Research Project (WARP) Blog!

 Western Ag Research Project

 The Western Sales Ag Research Project will be utilized by FieldSmart agronomists to test their theories on the processes of variable rate technology.
 This project will give the agronomists the opportunity to test theories on varying seeding and/or fertilizer rates within the fields on the farm.
-With the intent to increase the growers gross margin by being the most efficient with the resources being used (land, fertilizer and seed).
+With the intent to increase the grower's gross margin by being the most efficient with the resources being used (land, fertilizer, and seed).
 This project will allow current and potential customers to see the benefits that come from using a variable rate technology.
-This project will be key to showing how simply utilizing the nutrients used and the land in the most efficient way can increase a growers gross margin.
+This project will be key to showing how simply utilizing the nutrients used and the land in the most efficient way can increase a grower's gross margin.

 Who is Involved?

 The Western Sales Ag Research Project is supported by Western Sales, Bourgault, and Prof. Jeff Schoenau.
-The fields are monitored by FieldSmart agronomist during the growing season.
+The fields are monitored by FieldSmart agronomists during the growing season.
 Marcel Dubois is the owner and operator of the farm.